lesteve/scipy-tests-pyodide/README.md

 # Description

-Proof of concept repo to run the scipy tests in Pyodide.
+Repo to run the scipy tests in Pyodide.

 You can run all tests by module like this:
 ```bash